 The Lifespan of Cleaning Products

-First things first, yes, cleaning products can and do expire.
-You should find the expiration date of your products printed on the package, usually near the label or on the lid or bottom.
-How long a product remains fresh depends on the ingredients it contains, any preservatives added, and if the container has been opened or not.
+Cleaning products do expire.
+The date is usually printed near the label or on the lid or bottom.
+How long a product stays effective depends on its ingredients, any preservatives, and whether the container has been opened.

 HOW LONG DO OPENED CLEANING PRODUCTS LAST?